Sriphaniaditya/Caas/README.md

 # Caas
-Campus Automation and Attendance System
+Campus Automation and Attendance System using FIREBASE

 The index.js file has the code to functions like addStamp and schedule